Would you

 · I am here, wherever there is discouragement.

-· I am here, whether you experience joy or despair.
+· I am here, whether you experience joy or

 · Death did not defeat me.